Updated 11 Oct 2019

-With VDES it will be possible to send broadband data making it more economical for ships to maintain a data connection at sea by eliminating the need to use satellites in coastal waters, while not compromising on the global connectivity satellites will be able to provide in the future.
-VDES is expected to cover up to 50 kilometres from the nearest land- based equipment, which will allow ships to benefit from modern communication and navigation methods without increasing costs.
+With VDES it will be possible to send broadband data, making it more economical for ships to maintain a data connection at sea by eliminating the need to use satellites in coastal waters, while not compromising on the global connectivity that satellites will be able to provide in the future.
+VDES is expected to cover up to 50km from the nearest land-based equipment, which will allow ships to benefit from modern communication and navigation methods without increasing costs.

 VDES is capable of facilitating numerous applications for safety and security of navigation, protection of marine environment, efficiency of shipping and others.
 Proponents claim it could have a significant beneficial impact on maritime information services including Aids to Navigation and VTS in the future.